 With less sleep, your body produces lower levels of appetite-suppressing leptin and higher levels of appetite-boosting ghrelin.
 This means you’ll not only be tired from lack of sleep, you’ll also be hungry and you won’t feel satisfied even after you eat, which can set the stage for long-term overeating and weight gain.
 Additionally, if you’re sleep-deprived and feeling exhausted, you’re less likely to have the willpower necessary to stave off cravings for sugary and starchy carbohydrates and other unhealthy foods.

-Dr. Arthur Agatston feels that many people simply are not aware of the critical role a good night’s sleep plays in their lives and, therefore, they just don’t make time for it.
-Since most sleeping problems are caused by poor bedtime habits, you can start safeguarding your sleep by following these tips adapted from Dr. Agatston’s recent book, The South Beach Wake-Up Call:
+Dr. Arthur Agatston feels that many people simply are not aware of the critical role a good night’s sleep plays in their lives and health and, therefore, they just don’t make time for it.
+Since most sleeping problems are caused by poor bedtime habits, you can start safeguarding your sleep by following these tips adapted from Dr. Agatston’s book, The South Beach Diet Wake-Up Call:

 - Remove distracting electronic equipment like computers or smartphones from your bedroom.

 - Refrain from caffeine, alcohol, and spicy foods before bed, and don’t eat a big meal right before going to sleep.
-If you’re hungry, choose a healthy snack that contains some good carbohydrates and lean protein.
+If you’re hungry late at night, enjoy a Sweet Treat on any Phase.

-- Create a comfortable bed by adding a foam, down, or hypoallergenic mattress topper, and try to replace your mattress every seven to ten years.
+- Create a comfortable bed by adding a foam, down, or hypoallergenic mattress topper, and try to replace your mattress every 7 to 10 years.

 - Stick to a schedule of going to sleep and waking up at about the same time every day.

-- Start keeping a sleep log and discuss the results with your doctor or a sleep specialist if the results call for it.
+- Start keeping a sleep log and discuss the results with your doctor or a sleep specialist if the results are troubling.